wordofwarning/wordofwarning.org/current/2023-emergency/afternoon/index.md

 *What are the implications of attaching meaning to seemingly insignificant events?<br>Are we naturally inclined to accept interpretations without concrete evidence?<br>And if we do so here, where else might we be doing the same?*<br>An immersive introduction to the world of cold readings, delving into the realms of chance, mystery, and human perception.

-Created & developed with help from the Liam Byrne Award; additional ideas & material contributed by Dr Ian Angus Wilkie & Dr Jo Scott at the University of Salford.
+Created & developed with help from the Liam Byrne Award; additional contributions by Dr Ian Angus Wilkie & Dr Jo Scott at the University of Salford.

 Tom Short (Hot Storm Productions) is a trained clown and improviser who creates work that challenges the boundaries of genre and is inquisitive about human perception and authenticity.
 Chortle Student Comedian of the Year in 2019, and runner up at Edinburgh Fringe, his latest work *The Stand-up Horror Show* debuted at the Fringe in 2023 to 4★ reviews.